Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Almost maximal symmetry rank: dimension 4

 Note further that the only time $\disk^2$ arises as a space of directions is when the isotropy group is $T^1$.
 This shows that $\partial \bar{X}^3$ is a subset of $\bar{F}$.

-At a fixed point $p\in X^4$, the isotropy group $T^1$ acts on the space of directions $\Sigma_p^3$, which is $3$-dimensional.
+At a fixed point $p\in X^4$, the isotropy group $T^1$ acts on the $3$-dimensional space of directions $\Sigma_p^3$.
 According to Proposition \ref{p:3space}, the action is the quotient of a linear action on a sphere.
 The fixed-point set of the isotropy action is therefore empty, or a circle.
 Therefore each component of $\bar{F}$ has corresponding dimension $0$ or $2$.
 The components of dimension $0$ are isolated fixed points, whose spaces of directions are homeomorphic to $\sph^2$ and thus are interior points.
 The components of dimension $2$ make up the boundary of $\bar{X}^3$, thus proving Part ($1$).

 To prove Part ($2$), consider a point $p$ such that $T^1_p = \zzz_k$.
 The orbit $T^1(p)$ is a circle, and so the normal space is homeomorphic to $\sph^2$.
-Since the isotropy action of $\zzz_k$ is effective and orientation-preserving, the action is by a rotation, fixing two points.
-It follows that $\Sigma_{\bar{p}}\bar{X} \cong \sph^2$ and it has two points which make up $\Sigma_{\bar{p}}\bar{E}$, so that $\bar{E}$ is a locally flat $1$-dimensional manifold without boundary, with isotropy constant on connected components.
+The effective, isotropy action of $\zzz_k$ is orientation-preserving, so the action is by a rotation, fixing two points.
+Hence, $\Sigma_{\bar{p}}\bar{X} \cong \sph^2$ and it has two points which make up $\Sigma_{\bar{p}}\bar{E}$, so that $\bar{E}$ is a locally flat $1$-dimensional manifold without boundary, with isotropy constant on connected components.

 Now we consider the endpoints of the connected components of $\bar{E}$ which are open arcs.
 This is the set $\cl(\bar{E}) \setminus \bar{E}$.
 Since points in $\cl(\bar{E}) \setminus \bar{E}$ are, by continuity, fixed by a cyclic subgroup but are not themselves in $\bar{E}$, they must be fixed by the entire circle, so $\partial \bar{E} \subset \bar{F}$.